nerel-ds/NEREL-BIO/bio-nne/README.md

 ## Dataset

 The train/dev splits are based on an improved subset of NEREL-BIO dataset.
-It consists of 766 annotated PubMed abstracts in Russian and English.
-For this competition, we only use the eight most common medical entities from the dataset: FINDING, DISO, INJURY_POISONING, PHYS, DEVICE, LABPROC, ANATOMY, CHEM.
+In particular, compared to the original dataset, we fixed some annotators' errors, merged PRODUCT and DEVICE type classes into DEVICE class and selected the eight most common medical entities from the dataset: FINDING, DISO, INJURY_POISONING, PHYS, DEVICE, LABPROC, ANATOMY, CHEM.
 The annotation format is BRAT.
+The resulting dataset consists of 661 annotated PubMed abstracts in Russian and 105 parallel abstracts in Russian and English.

 In order to download our train/dev splits with annotations in English and Russian for BioNNE 2024, please register at the [BioASQ](http://participants-area.bioasq.org/#) website.